 For beginners, there are distinct challenges with both bouldering and rock climbing.
 To begin with, rock climbing requires more mental ability.
 If you have a fear of heights, rock climbing can be really challenging for you.
 Apart from the techniques, you will have to learn about some safety measures.

 Bouldering, on the other hand, requires raw strength.
-If you are a new climber, this sport will challenge your physical strength.
-To get better, you will have to train and strengthen your fast-twitch muscles.
+This sport will challenge your physical strength if you are a new climber.
+You will have to train and strengthen your fast-twitch muscles to get better.

 In brief, rock climbing is harder for those who have fear of heights, and bouldering is harder for those who lack upper body strength.